bryantanderson/consistent-hashing/README.md

 Writing `VISUALIZE` to stdin prints out a visualization of the hash ring and the cache nodes on it to stdout.

 All other commands will be rejected by the application.

+## Future work

+[] Implement node removal with key redistribution.
+[] Implement node addition with key redistribution.
+[] Refactor the `HashRing` class to use a variant of the Binary Search Tree which guarantees O(log n) operations, such as a Red-Black tree or an AVL tree.
+[] Improve guide for running application with Docker Compose [] Make the intro to Consistent Hashing more comprehensive